 Cultural managers are responsible for the planning, organization and financing of arts and cultural projects or institutions.
-They work as a link between the artists and the audience and organize the framework conditions for the art; but do not create it themselves.
+They work as a link between the artists and the audience and organize the general framework for the art; but do not create art themselves.
 Although the discipline of cultural management emerged as an independent degree program at the end of the 1980s due to the increasing demand for trained professionals, it is still an interdisciplinary field of work and is therefore also suitable for students of other disciplines.

 Overall, the field of cultural management is very broad, and the tasks can vary greatly depending on the position.